ZsyRock/ZsyRock/README.md

 ### If the one has not updated his GitHub in these days, it does not mean that he is not learning, he is just addicted to the game.
 ### Next plan is to generate a snake GIF image

+# Unexpectedly, the screen cracked
+### because the one put a folder in the middle of the laptop, and the button of the folder squeezed the screen on a crowded subway.

 <!--
 **ZsyRock/ZsyRock** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.